Free Trial

-Deferred Revenue: Recognizing Income Before It’s Earned
+Deferred Revenue: Recognising Income Before It’s Earned

-In business accounting, not all money received is immediately considered income.
+In business accounting, not all money received is considered income immediately.
 Sometimes, companies are paid before they deliver a product or service.
 That’s where deferred revenue comes in, a concept that helps align payments with actual performance and delivery.
+It is also known as unearned revenue, as the company receives the advance for goods or services it will deliver in the future.
+Under accrual accounting , this amount is not recognised as income immediately.
+Instead, it’s recorded as a liability because the company still owes the customer something.

 What Qualifies as Deferred Revenue?